Custom Login

 await auth.setCustomSignFunc(() => {

-const ticket = 'xxx'
+const ticket = "xxx";

-// Get and return the ticket.
+// Get ticket and return Promise

 return Promise.resolve(ticket);